lxsavage/lsitcm/README.md

 ### Why use it?

-Inside of external utilities such as SSH, the graphical portition of the host is not available, and only a console (bash) window is available.
+Inside of external utilities such as SSH, the graphical portition of the host is not available, and only a console (shell) window is available.
 With the ability to control iTunes through the system console, it extends the capabilities of utilizing MacOS.

 ### How to use it?